estimated reading time: 34 min

 Example: a simple attack with a lunge is performed in one tempo, while a compound attack with a lunge is two-tempi, but the actual execution time of both actions can take a similarly long time.

-In the second sense, we understand the word tempo as an opportune moment, a point in time (in the Greek philosophy - Kairos), when I have an optimal time to succeed with my strike.
+In the second sense, we understand the word tempo as an opportune moment, a point in time (in the Greek philosophy of Kairos), when I have an optimal time to succeed with my strike.
 The tempo’s length is the time which the opponent gives me unintentionally (mistake) or intentionally (challenge, provocation) to perform my action.
 It is proportional to my chance of successfully hitting my opponent19.
 Whole fencing and every situation there is about tempo: to use it or lose it.

 If an opponent has an opening, it’s a tempo for me.
 It is better to say if he will have it the very next moment because things usually don’t happen statically in fencing.
 Every situation has a record of past actions, which have to lead to the current snapshot of positions and momentums.
 Suppose the adversary has a longer trajectory to cover than me to finish the touch; it’s a tempo.
 Even if we both are standing still (by) at a long distance, the tempo is too short, and I won’t hit him in time.
 Because we are statical now, I would need to move towards him in the next moment, and he has another time for his reaction.
 On the contrary, it’s an ideal tempo if we are at a long distance again, but the opponent is already stepping forward and pulling the weapon back.
 He has just given me an opportunity, and he will have hard times reacting.
 Right moments are when the opponent moves in the attack, defence, or footwork.
 When using the tempo, we assume that the weapon/hand/body cannot perform two different actions simultaneously, i.e. a hand that moves forward at full speed cannot move back into the parry concurrently.

 In Lichtenawer fencing, three terms Vor (before), Nach (after) and Indes (during, Intus, Interea) appear when talking about timing.
 The terms Indes and Nach are sometimes misunderstood nowadays, differently to the context of manuscripts.
 Vor consensually means to take the initiative in an attack and keep it.
 Nach was sometimes incorrectly considered as parrying and Indes as a counterattack.
 In my understanding, Nach is any activity that is performed in response to an opponent’s stimulus.
-Indes could be used as a twin to the term tempo.
+Indes we could use as a twin to the term tempo.

 I perform actions in Nach Indes, i.e. in ideal tempo, so that the opponent is in an unfavourable situation and cannot react in time or at all.
 For example, when he already has his attack launched and cannot stop it before my counterattack lands (absetzen, uberlauffen).
 If the counterattack was not in tempo or Indes and I am too early, the opponent would be able to change his action and avert the counterattack.
 If I am too late, he will occupy the space needed to form the opposition to prevent the hit.
 Using Indes in Nach gains to Vor by re-taking the initiative in response.